31-Year-Old Pitcher – Colorado Rockies

 Greg Holland Contract Information:

 Agreed to a one-year, $7 million contract with the Rockies in January of 2017 that includes a vesting option for 2018.

-Holland pitched a scoreless ninth inning with two strikeouts to collect his 19th save of the season during Sunday's win over Cincinnati.
+Holland pitched a scoreless ninth inning to secure his 25th save of the season during Tuesday's 4-3 win over the Diamondbacks.

 To instantly reveal our fantasy analysis of every player – including Greg Holland – simply subscribe now.